newaetech/CW305-Arm-DesignStart/README.md

    to set the correct part for your CW305 board (`xc7a100tftg256-2` or `xc7a35tftg256-2`).

-2. In Vivado, click "Open Implemented Design", then in the Tcl console, navigate to project directory and run: `source make_mmi_file.tcl`
+2. In Vivado, reopen the project and in the sidebar click "Open Implemented Design", then in the Tcl console, navigate to project directory and run: `source make_mmi_file.tcl`

 # Compile software